Yuri05/Test20/V11.1/README.md

 #### Running multiple Parameter Identifications in parallel in PK-Sim

 It is now enabled to run multiple Parameter Identifications in parallel.
 After starting at least one PI, the tab “Run & Analyze” should reflect the state of the currently selected PI, instad of being equal for all PI instances as it was till now.
-When the user explicitly starts a simulation, the simulation has the highest priority to be run as soon as a thread is available

 ### OSP Platform qualification library and PBPK Models Library
 #### PBPK Models library extended